 Ingredients in the ‘Shots’

-As of the time this page was first written, according to the company’s website:
+As of the time this page was first written, the 5HourEnergy.com website stated:

 “5-hour ENERGY® shots contain a propriety blend of ingredients like B-vitamins, amino acids and nutrients – all with zero sugar, zero herbal stimulants and four calories.
 Regular Strength 5-hour ENERGY® shots contain about as much caffeine as a cup of the leading premium coffee.
 Extra Strength flavors contain about as much as 12 ounces of the leading premium coffee, while Decaf 5-hour ENERGY® shots contain as much caffeine as just a half cup of decaffeinated coffee.”